When it comes to sanding down your vehicle’s body, there are two different types of sanders that you can choose from.

 Air sanders are more durable than electric sanders.
-Because air sanders don’t have motor inside like electric sander.
+Because air sanders don’t have a motor inside like an electric sander.

 In addition, with an air-powered DA sander, you can expect fewer vibrations which cause less fatigue on the operator over long periods of usage – this lets you continue working at a fast pace without the need for breaks.

 Air-powered sanders use two machines, an air compressor, and a sander to do the job.
 So it is louder than an electric machine which runs on its own with electricity.